CodeReclaimers/neat-python/docs/module_summaries.rst

     :param int slave_chunksize: The number of :term:`genomes <genome>` that will be sent to a :term:`slave node` at any one time.
     :param num_workers: The number of worker processes per :term:`slave node`, used for evaluating genomes.
 If None, will use :pylib:`multiprocessing.cpu_count() <multiprocessing.html#multiprocessing.cpu_count>`  to determine the number of processes (see further below regarding this default).
 If 1 (for a slave node), including if there is no usable result from ``multiprocessing.cpu_count()``, then the process creating the DistributedEvaluator instance will also do the evaluations.
     :type num_workers: int or None
     :param worker_timeout:  specifies the timeout (in seconds) for a slave node getting the results from a worker subprocess; if None, there is no timeout.
-Defaults to 60 seconds.
     :type worker_timeout: float or None
     :param int mode: Specifies the mode to run in - must be one of `MODE_AUTO` (the default), `MODE_MASTER`, or `MODE_SLAVE`.
     :raises ValueError: If the mode is not one of the above.